migueltorrescosta/migueltorrescosta.github.io/_posts/2018-01-04-From-Surviving-To-Living.md

       <td>Salary</td>
       <td>£1400</td>
       <td>£700</td>
+      <td>2:1</td>
     </tr>
     <tr>
       <td>Survival Money</td>
       <td>£600</td>
       <td>£600</td>
+      <td>1:1</td>
     </tr>
     <tr>
       <td>Spending Money</td>
       <td>£800</td>
       <td>£100</td>
+      <td>8:1</td>
     </tr>
   </tbody>
 </table>

 In practice Anne has 8 times the spending money John has.
 Those are 8 times more money spent on actually improving your life quality, having dinners with friends, buying books to read, doing hobbies they love.

-The core idea, which I initially read about in this [medium post](https://medium.com/@conradshaw/money-isnt-money-97722fe87025) by Conrad Shaw, is that each person has survival money and spending money.
+The core idea, shared on [medium](https://medium.com/@conradshaw/money-isnt-money-97722fe87025) by Conrad Shaw, is that each person has survival money and spending money.
 Survival money is needed to remain alive, spending money is used to be happy.

 <!--excerpt ends here-->

 ## What are you claiming?

+My claim is that a person's quality of life is not correctly dependent on their productivity.
+A small improvement in productivity leads to large quality of life improvements.
+In other words, if your productivity is slightly below average, then your quality of life is a lot below average.

+## Can we fix the situation?

-My claim is that fair inequalities in salaries are being exacerbated after discounting survival costs.
-In other words fair salary improvements can lead to an unfair improvement in the quality of life.
-To fix the situation in the initial example we need to ensure that Anne's spending money is double John's spending money.
-Assume we have a total of £2100 to be distributed.
-Both Anne and John need £600 to survive, leaving us with £2100 - 2 * £600 = £900 to distribute.
-Since we want Anne to have double the spending money that John has then John should receive £900/3 = £300, while Anne should receive the remainder of 2* £900/3 = £600.
+Given the premises, we need to make Anne's spending money is double John's spending money.We have a total salary of £2100.
+Both Anne and John need £600 to survive, leaving us with £900 to distribute.
+Hence John should receive £300 and Anne £600.

 Then we would get the distribution: